damienPilat/web-wednesday/README.md

 A multi-week odyssey into frontend development learning, with weekly websites as an outcome.

+## Week 3 - Portfolio page for these projects

+## Week 2 - Landing Page from Design Brief

 ## Week 1 - London Cycle Stations
 ### Project Goals
 Create a basic website fetching data from an api and rendering it in the UI.